kvakvs/beam-wisdoms/docs/source/index.rst

 See below the wisdoms collected so far.
 Suggest more ideas in my github repository https://github.com/kvakvs/beam-wisdoms

-ELI5 Section (Explain me like i'm five)
+ELI5 Section (Explain Me Like I'm Five)
 ---------------------------------------

 .. toctree::